-Implementation • Broadly share solar investment benefits, including keeping dollars Opportunities local • Town of Carrboro buildings could be first adopters, but this approach could be deployed on other buildings • The community investment group could pay the upfront costs to develop solar Implementation Challenges Requires considerable effort to organize support and investment • The loss of the NC Renewable Energy Tax Credit and the absence of third-party sales of electricity significantly limit the market.
+Implementation Broadly share solar investment benefits, including keeping dollars Opportunities local • Town of Carrboro buildings could be first adopters, but this approach could be deployed on other buildings • The community investment group could pay the upfront costs to develop solar Implementation Challenges Requires considerable effort to organize support and investment • The loss of the NC Renewable Energy Tax Credit and the absence of third-party sales of electricity significantly limit the market.
 Resources Needed (human This will likely require collaboration between Town staff and one or more and material) outside organizations.
-Anticipated Cost There are options depending on how the electricity purchasing agreement with the community group is defined Leadership Town staff for considering Town property; economic development Do do co groups for development of community infrastructure Partners Work with organization that coordinates community investment group Time Frame Projects could take months or more to develop and would have benefits for many decades Fit with Items Community Integration recommendations Next Step(s) Develop program with community investment group Evaluation Criteria Savings from lower energy bills could be put towards other projects.
+Austinium to al Cont There are although demanding as here the plantisity we have Anticipated Cost There are options depending on how the electricity purchasing Landambia agreement with the community group is defined Leadership Town staff for considering Town property; economic development groups for development of community infrastructure Partners Work with organization that coordinates community investment group Time Frame Projects could take months or more to develop and would have benefits for many decades Fit with Items Community Integration recommendations Next Step(s) Develop program with community investment group Evaluation Criteria Savings from lower energy bills could be put towards other projects.
 Keep energy dollars local.
 Reduces greenhouse gas emissions.